 Substitutes For Baking Soda In Banana Bread

-A couple of easy swaps for baking soda in banana bread is baking powder or yeast.
+A couple of easy swaps for baking soda in banana bread is baking powder (I personally use this one that you can pick up on Amazon) or yeast.
 Banana bread is very forgiving and these replacements can be made with little to no difference in your results.

 - Baking Powder – A general rule of thumb is to use 3x as much baking powder when replacing it for baking soda.
 Baking powder is a combination of baking soda and cream of tartar, so you need quite a bit more of it to get the same leavening power.